hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* Version 3.0
+I have added Ulichney's algorithm to the halftoning methods, in addition to Bayer's technique, making it possible to choose from five different patterns.
+The code I referenced for this can be found at https://github.com/SankarSrin/Digital-Halftoning/tree/master.

 * Version 2.9
 I have added "By Name" and "By Time" to the file list menu.
 Users can now choose whether to sort the files in the right file list by name or timestamp in ascending order.
 The left list is sorted by name = time, so it is not supported.
 I also fixed a bug where the generated information was not displayed correctly.